Black eye peas and sausage area perfect combination of comfort food in this delish soup for those cold winter days.

 My garden is full of kale right now and with it being a cool weather plant it’s a perfect time to use it in so many recipes.
 It’s really good in this one.
 I am growing a dwarf version of kale and it’s not bitter at all.

-I did use Turkey Link Sausage, which you can find in any grocery store, in this recipe to keep down the fat.
+I did use Turkey Link Sausage, which you can find in any grocery store, in this recipe to keep the fat content down.
 The turkey sausage is already cooked and only needs to be reheated.
 But if you love the full flavor of link sausage, then that will just add more flavor to the soup.

 If the soup is too soupy for your taste, I mixed a small slurry of water and flour and added it to the mixture close to serving time to thicken it up a bit.

 Instant Pot Version:

 Using the Instant Pot for this soup is not much different.
 I still soak the beans but not overnight.
-I start the soak process the morning I want to make the soup and let them soak all day.
+I start the soaking process in the morning I want to make the soup and let them soak all day.
 Perfect to start soaking before you go to work and then you are ready to make the soup when you come home.

 Cook the onions and sausage on the Saute setting until done.
 Turn Saute setting off.
 Add other ingredients, except greens, and cook on the Manual setting for 30 minutes using dried beans or 15 minutes for canned beans.
 Let the pressure release by itself or manually before you remove the lid.
-Add the greens and use the Saute setting to let them cook for a bit.
+Add the greens and use the Saute setting to let them cook for a bit until wilted.
 Serve!

 Did you know you can also use your Instant Pot as a slow cooker?
 Just get the Instant Pot Glass Top and use the Slow Cook setting.

 This soup goes so well with my Skillet Mexican Cornbread.
 Yum

 - 1 cup chopped onion